 Installation

-First and foremost, download the phpGrid from the download page, and then extract the zip file somewhere on your web server.
+If you choose to manual install, first and foremost, download the phpGrid and extract the zip file somewhere on your web server.

 Before you begin coding using phpGrid, you must specify database information in conf.php. conf.php is our phpGrid configuration file in which we specify database connection parameters and path to the phpGrid.

-Please note that in PHP, the method name and parameters are case sensitive.
+Starting phpGrid version 6, The constant names prefixed with “PHPGRID_” to avoid potential naming collision.
+Please note that in PHP the method name and parameters are case sensitive.

 1